Sell your BHPH loan portfolio in Delaware.

 Because Delaware dealers may serve customers moving through Maryland, Pennsylvania, and New Jersey corridors, a clean export should separate customer state from originating rooftop.
 Contract date, current principal, scheduled payment, actual payment history, delinquency status, vehicle data, and a single consistent account ID help a reviewer understand the book without relying on assumptions about location.

 A Delaware dealer can explore liquidity while retaining recent originations or a particular market segment.
 Auto Capital Express can discuss a full eligible portfolio, one location, or a reproducible seasoned cohort after reviewing the data, documentation, servicing history, and dealer objective.
-The first inquiry can remain aggregate or de-identified to protect borrower privacy.
+Begin with a current portfolio summary, and the team will guide the next information needed.

 Define a useful Delaware review